 1. What Experience Do You Have With Commercial Real Estate?

-A competent real estate agent may be acquainted with the ins and outs of the market, but that doesn’t imply they’re experts in selling CRE.
+Competent commercial real estate brokers may be acquainted with the ins and outs of the market, but that doesn’t imply they’re experts in selling CRE.
 Don’t hesitate to ask about their previous references and the amount of experience they have in their field.
-Instead of concentrating on a commercial real estate agent’s years of experience, consider the number of profitable transactions they’ve completed, years of experience is not always enough in the real estate industry.

 It’s all about whether or not an agent can perform the task, and that requires more than simply having experience.
 It takes a lot of effort, dedication, and a drive to keep learning and developing.
 So, while years of experience may be helpful, they’re not always enough to make a great real estate agent.